equinor/TimeSeriesAnalysis/articles/ex_processsim.md

 The effect of the disturbance step entering 1/4th of the way through the dataset and then being rejected is seen, and is in fact exactly like in the previous example, but now a step change in the input is also seen half-way through the dataset.

+> [!Note]
+> This example illustrates the work-flow that supports large-scale simulations, but the process example
+> considered is still quite small.
+For examples of large-scale simulations, refer to the section on dynamic simulation.